raulshma/tech-ticker/README.md

 ## Documentation

-For more detailed information on the system's design, modules, and specifications, please refer to the [Detailed Software Specification](docs/Documentation.md).
+For more detailed information on the system's design, modules, and specifications (including all new features in v2.2), please refer to the [Detailed Software Specification](docs/Documentation.md).